PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # check cuda, uncheck "submit to queue", and click on "Run"
 ```

+The `-g` debugging flag is for CPU code while the `-G` flag is for GPU code. `-G` turns off compiler optimizations.
+Note that as of February 2020 CUDA Toolkit 10.2 is not supported.

 If the graphics are not displaying fast enough then consider using [TurboVNC](https://researchcomputing.princeton.edu/faq/how-do-i-use-vnc-on-tigre).